 (Especially with the right Sharpie style marker.)

-Though I firmly believe there is power in believing in a strength bigger than what resides within us, what if we first requested all of our own strength, our birthright might, be present and accounted for before we ask specifically for the Lord’s?
+Though I firmly believe there is power in believing in a strength bigger than what resides within us, what if we first requested all of our own strength, our birthright might, be present and accounted for before we ask specifically for the divine’s?

 What if in requesting all of our strength be present, we started to understand that our intricate design as individuals has a power source into the great connected universe?
 Charged by God’s right hand?

 What if, in prayer, we began to understand internal cruxes that block and cross our wires?
 So that we can untangle and calm the mind stuff?